 This document is in two parts.
 The first part is the prospectus supplement, which describes the terms of this offering of Notes and also adds to and updates information contained in the accompanying prospectus.
 The second part is the accompanying prospectus, which gives more general information and disclosure about the securities which we may offer from time to time, some of which may not apply to the Notes offered by this prospectus supplement.
-For information about the Notes, see "Summary of the Offering" and "Description of Notes" in this prospectus supplement and "Description of Our Debt Securities" in the accompanying prospectus.
+For information about the Notes, see "Summary of the Specific Terms of the Notes and the Offering" and "Description of the Notes" in this prospectus supplement and "Description of Our Debt Securities" in the accompanying prospectus.